aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 2. Click on `Agents`, and select the `satcom-fm-agent` created by the CFN stack.
 In the `Test` window ask a few questions e.g.

 ![Capture-Bedrock-agent-test](https://github.com/user-attachments/assets/49a28a0a-4ca2-4f11-9b4e-a0c44d3e0bd1)

+3. Also notice that the each response from an Amazon Bedrock agent is accompanied by a **trace** that details the steps being orchestrated by the agent.
+The **trace** helps you follow the agent's reasoning process that leads it to the response it gives at that point in the conversation.

+Use the **trace** to track the agent's path from the user input to the response it returns.
+The trace provides information about the inputs to the action groups that the agent invokes and the knowledge bases that it queries to respond to the user.

+# CloudFormation to deploy satcom-ts-lexbot.yaml